Erina

 Population growth drivers in Erina are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Erina's population is estimated at around 5,124 as of Feb 2026.
-This reflects a decrease of 81 people since the 2021 Census, which reported a population of 5,205 people.
-The current resident population estimate by AreaSearch is 5,090, based on examination of ABS's latest ERP data release in June 2024 and validation of four new addresses since the Census date.
-This results in a population density ratio of approximately 1,000 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
-Overseas migration contributed around 65% of overall population gains during recent periods for Erina.
+As of February 2026, Erina's population is estimated at around 5,124 people, reflecting a decrease of 81 individuals since the 2021 Census.
+This decline represents a 1.6% reduction from the previous population count of 5,205.
+The current resident population estimate of 5,090, validated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional four new addresses since the Census date, indicates a population density ratio of approximately 1,000 persons per square kilometer.
+This figure is relatively consistent with averages observed across other locations assessed by AreaSearch.
+Over the past decade, Erina has exhibited resilient growth patterns with a compound annual growth rate of 0.7%.
+The suburb outpaced its SA3 area during this period, with population growth primarily driven by overseas migration contributing approximately 65% of overall population gains in recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Erina is expected to grow by 712 persons to 2041, reflecting a total increase of approximately 13.3% over the 17-year period.
+Considering projected demographic shifts, Erina is expected to experience above median population growth over the next two decades.
+According to aggregated SA2-level projections, the suburb is anticipated to expand by 720 persons by 2041, reflecting a total gain of 13.4% over the 17-year period.

 Frequently Asked Questions - Population